 There’s no denying, however, that many athletes find non-stim workouts to be less effective than stimulant ones, so you may want to opt for a product that contains caffeine for an extra mental and physical boost.
 If so, we’d recommend that you choose products that also contain L-theanine — a nootropic that helps to dial down the side effects of caffeine.

 What Should I Look For in a Top Pre Workout UK?

-- Caffeine – there is a reason why every stim pre-workout on the market seems to contain caffeine of some description, it works.
-Increases in muscular endurance, strength, power, focus, improved mood, and increased fat loss too.
+- Caffeine – there is a reason why every stim pre-workout on the market seems to contain caffeine of some description: it works.
+It increases muscular endurance, strength, power, focus, improved mood, and increasing fat loss too.
 An excellent stim pre-workout ingredient.

 - Creatine – Increased muscular endurance, improved energy, increased focus, and increases in strength and power.